 The High School Cancer Competition (HSCC) is Australia’s first science competition about cancer.
-It assesses year 10 students’ understanding of the basics of cancer biology, treatment, and prevention, as well as their ability to apply their knowledge of cancer in novel contexts.
+It assesses year 10 students’ understanding of cancer biology, treatment, prevention, and their ability to apply this information in new contexts.

-The top performing students in the HSCC will be offered a week-long research internship at the Olivia Newton-John Cancer Research Institute in Heidelberg, Victoria.
+The top-performing 2018 HSCC students won a 1 week research internship opportunity at the Olivia Newton-John Cancer Research Institute in Heidelberg, Victoria.
 Similar prizes will be up for grabs in the 2019 HSCC.

 We encourage students to prepare for the HSCC by working through the ACHSC Syllabus with their teachers.
-The HSCC is based on the ACHSC Syllabus, which can be accessed here.
+The HSCC is based on the ACHSC Syllabus, which can be accessed for free here.

 - Cancer Cell Biology